Edit page

 7. Writing off un-billed time and/or giving service credits

 These both have a direct adverse impact on our margin, and must be agreed by a Director.
-Any write-offs or service credits are reported quarterly to the Exec Board.
+Any write-offs or service credits are reported quarterly to the Company Board.